How to Study for the CIA Exam in 2026: Complete Study Plan

 Key Takeaways

-• Part 3 is widely considered the hardest — allocate extra time
+• Part 3 is the broadest section and often needs extra time.

-• Working professionals typically complete all three parts in 12–18 months
+• Working professionals usually finish in 12–18 months.

 CIA Exam Overview

-The Certified Internal Auditor (CIA) designation is the only globally recognised certification for internal auditors.
-Administered by The Institute of Internal Auditors (IIA), the CIA exam validates your knowledge of internal audit standards, engagement execution, and business knowledge.
+The Certified Internal Auditor (CIA) designation is the only globally recognized certification built specifically for internal auditors.
+It tests your knowledge of internal audit standards, engagement execution, governance, risk, controls, and business knowledge.

 Exam Structure: Parts, Questions, and Timing